 Education agents promote various Australian education programs and institutions internationally and are a good way for students to apply to study in Australia.
 Agents are experienced in making international student applications and applying for visas.
 Most speak both English and the local language so this makes the application process a lot simpler and generally hassle free for students and parents.
 Most do not charge for their service as they collect a commission from the institution you choose to attend.
 However, some agents do charge small amounts or offer additional services for which they charge.
-You can check with Byron Yoga Centre for contact details of agents they recommend.
+You can check online for contact details of agents that legally represent Byron Yoga Centre.